Scarborough Gas Field and Burrup Hub

 Scarborough is only the first component of Woodside’s massive Burrup Hub project.
 If the second planned gas field – Browse – went ahead, Woodside would also drill 54 wells in and around the unique Scott Reef.
 It is the largest reef in Western Australia and home to over 60 animal species that are on the IUCN’s (International Union for Conservation of Nature) red list.

 Normal operation of Woodside’s project would already be disastrous for the coral reefs, dolphins, dugongs, whales, turtles and all other animals.
 But if Woodside caused a gas spill, the marine life would be directly in the firing line.
 Woodside has proved time and again that it is prone to accidents.
 In 2016, the company had already spilled oil off the coast of the Burrup Peninsula.
 Woodside could not stop the spill for 2 months.
-The company also only informed the public more than a year later.
+Adding to the disaster, the company only informed the public more than a year later.

 Woodside’s Acidic Emissions Erase Traces of Humankind